-The Arc of Jefferson County provides community-based educational and adaptive daily living skills training, as well as instruction in academics, socialization, communication, personal care, and hygiene for adults with intellectual disabilities.
+The Arc of Central Alabama provides community-based educational and adaptive daily living skills training, as well as instruction in academics, socialization, communication, personal care, and hygiene for adults with intellectual and developmental disabilities.

 These services are provided in six locations: